Treeless/crypto-monitor/README.md

 * Discord channel?
 * Slack?

-##WEEKLIES:
+## WEEKLIES:

-Talking with OMAR - 2017-11-03
+Talking with OMAR - <strong>2017-11-03</strong>
-* Issue: No subreddit traffic
+* <em>Issue</em>: No subreddit traffic api, has been deprecated
+* <strong>Recommended Solution</strong>: Create a library for subreddit post engagement evaluation. (we can also mine news articles during this process)
 * RESEARCH: Papers -> Engagement - HISTORY
 * How do they mine?
 Posts for engagement.
 Formula?
 Weights ;)
 * Information Retrieval Papers
 * Japan, wikipedia, scraping.
 Rank based on importance.
 What can we pull from these examples?
-* OUTCOME: We need to create a library that will pull in reddit posts from a specific subreddit and rank each post based on upvotes, comments, golded comments, and all out engagement.
+* <strong>OUTCOME</strong>: We need to create a library that will pull in reddit posts from a specific subreddit and rank each post based on upvotes, comments, golded comments, and all out engagement.
 Then using the ranking system, graph the weights alongside the price of the coin.